 Currency Exchange Rates Update…

-The Pound has risen to hit its highest level against the Euro since August 2022.
-That’s its highest level against the US Dollar since April 2022.
+The Pound hit its highest level against the Euro since August 2022 on 11 July.
+By 20 July, it had fallen to its lowest level against the Euro since May.
+Its since reversed again and heading upwards.

 What’s In The News?